jenna-jordan/jenna-jordan.github.io/_posts/2023-07-30-life-since-grad-school.md

 Pretty much as soon as I had some income coming in, I kept a promise that I had made to myself years ago at the end of undergrad (when I knew I was going to be doing a lot of traveling).
 I finally adopted a puppy.
 I adopted my sweet girl from Saving Grace, a rescue in Raleigh.
 At the rescue, the name on her tag was "Genuine Risk".
 I named her [Bella](/bella/), after the loyal pony Bela in Wheel of Time.
 She was about 14 weeks old, the last of her litter, and shy as could be, but after 5 minutes of me sitting cross legged in her pen she crawled into my lap and fell asleep.
 That's when I knew - and my mom really knew - that she would be coming home with us.

-{% include figure.html path="assets/img/bella_blanket.jpg" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/bella_blanket.jpg" class="img-fluid rounded z-depth-1" %}

 I also took up knitting (I know, such a classic pandemic hobby).
 The very first thing I knit was a blanket for Bella.
 My reasoning was: (1) she won't care what it looks like, so it's fine if it turns out awful and ugly, and (2) it's getting cold, she'd probably appreciate a blanket that smells like me.
 (Actually I lie, the first 4 blanket squares got combined into a blanket for Molly, our much smaller and much older family dog).
 Sadly, that blanket no longer exists - it got slowly torn apart and consumed because...
 I gave it to a puppy.
 C'est la vie.
 But while the blanket slowly got smaller, I kept on [knitting](/knitting/), and eventually started knitting shawls as wedding presents.
 (6 shawls and 5 weddings later, I'm finally now starting on a shawl for myself)